 - 2. The Parties shall support the conservation and sustainable management and use of natural resources, including land, water, forest, biodiversity and ecosystems.
-They shall promote the fight against illegal trafficking of [plant and animal resources, protected marine organisms and marine resources] particularly wildlife.
+They shall promote action to end trafficking of protected species of flora and fauna, and address both demand and supply of illegal wildlife products.
 The Parties shall promote the sustainable governance of tenure of land, fisheries and forests. - 3.
 The Parties shall promote legal instruments, integrated environment and development strategies, and good governance for the integration of biodiversity considerations in all relevant sectors in order to halt biodiversity loss and maintain the delivery of ecosystem services.
 They shall promote ecosystem-based approaches and nature-based solutions to achieve environmental objectives.
 The Parties recognise the importance of ecosystems and biodiversity to address climate change and the conservation and restoration of all ecosystems, including aquatic and terrestrial.
 They shall also establish, manage and improve the governance of protected areas. - 4.
 The Parties shall promote the conservation and restoration of all ecosystems, including forests.
 They recognise that natural ecosystems, in particular forests, offer habitats for animals and plants, and play a major role in mitigating and adapting to climate change, in biodiversity conservation and in preventing and combating desertification and land degradation.
 Forests, wetlands and savannahs also provide water and soil protection and protection from natural hazards, and deliver other environmental services. - 5.
 The Parties shall pursue the fight against desertification, land degradation and drought, and strive to restore and rehabilitate degraded land and soil to bring about sustainable land management and achieve a land degradation-neutral environment.
-They shall reduce biodiversity loss, create employment opportunities and help enhance the provision of ecosystem services and functions, including by enhancing drought risk preparedness and resilience, as well as further reducing risks and the impact of sand and dust storms. - 6.
-The Parties shall promote fair and equitable access and benefit sharing arising from the utilization of genetic resources and appropriate access to such resources, as internationally agreed. - 7.
+They shall reduce biodiversity loss, create employment opportunities and help enhance the provision of ecosystem services and functions, including by enhancing drought risk preparedness and resilience, as well as further reducing risks and the impact of sand and dust storms. - The Parties shall promote fair and equitable access and benefit sharing arising from the utilization of genetic resources and appropriate access to such resources, as internationally agreed. - 7.
 The Parties shall support the promotion of circular economy approaches and sustainable consumption and production practices, and endeavour to make use of the investment opportunities offered by best available clean technologies.

-Chapter 2: Oceans, Seas and Marine Resources
+Chapter 2 Oceans, Seas and Marine Resources

-Article 1: Ocean governance
+Article 1 Ocean governance

-1. The Parties recognize the increasing human pressures and their cumulative impacts on seas and oceans and acknowledge their nature as interconnected common good, whose conservation, protection and governance is a shared responsibility that require the collective and coordinated actions of stakeholders.
-The Parties reaffirm the universal and unified character of the United Nations Convention of the Law of the Sea as the basis for national, regional and global action and cooperation in the marine and maritime sector, [including sustainable seabed exploration and exploitation and maritime boundaries delimitation.]
+The Parties recognize the increasing human pressures and their cumulative impacts on seas and oceans and acknowledge their nature as interconnected common good, whose conservation, protection and governance is a shared responsibility that require the collective and coordinated actions of stakeholders.
+The Parties reaffirm the universal and unified character of the United Nations Convention of the Law of the Sea as the basis for national, regional and global action and cooperation in the marine and maritime sector, [OACPS: including maritime boundaries delimitation as well as investigation of sustainable and responsible options for future development of seabed mineral resources].